Promethees/Easy-Sensor-Kit-Docs/README.md

 	<img src="/images/logHID.png" width="600">
 </div>

-* `Standard lines` Choose standard line you'd like to derive concentration from measurements.
+* `Standard curves` Choose standard curve you'd like to derive concentration from measurements.
 Disabled in `calibrate` mode.
-You can read detailed description in each standard line json to understand the calculation methods.
+You can read detailed description in each standard curve json to understand the calculation methods.

 <div align="center">
 	<img src="/images/standardJSON.png" width="600">